strigo/strigo-rest-docs/content/intro.md

 ## Rate Limiting

-We currently limit requests to ~120/min.
+We currently allow ~1xx-~2xx RPM.
 This will change in the future.

 All responses contain headers indicating the current limit status.